arede22/my-website/README.md

   Mostly modified @styles, nav, welcome, intro, contactme, and footer -- staged for finalizing design ideas Made media file properly, now can access from rest of files

+  Not using modals any more, not pretty to look at Figured out navbar for mobile screens

 Yet to-do:
+  Dropdown menu for mobile screens
   Sketch out a good scheme for design, now that abstractions are done everything should go smoother

-  Finalize design ideas, modify @styles, nav, welcome, intro, contactme, and footer toward that end Think of portfolio ideas, forget about modals not nice to look at

-  Design for different media
+  Get color palette and apply (plus graphic design background Illustrator) Finalize design ideas, modify @styles, nav, welcome, intro, contactme, and footer toward that end Think of portfolio and info layouts + act on it Design for different media -- font-sizes, widths

   Add in a 'scroll to top' button
   Graphic design for background